-The Uffizi Gallery houses the most important collection of Renaissance paintings in the world.
+The Uffizi Gallery of Florence houses the most important collection of Renaissance paintings in the world.

 The project was due to Giorgio Vasari, the Grand Duke's favourite painter and architect.
 The palace is his masterpiece of architecture, an aerial building in a “u” shaped plan, made of "pietra serena" (a type of sand stone), lovely contrasting with the white plaster.